NCI-CCR-OIT/chai-passport-strategy/README.md

 `error()`.
 If the strategy invokes an action that doesn't have a registered callback, the test helper will automatically throw an exception.

-For example, a [Mocha](https://mochajs.org/) test case that tests a strategy which implements bearer token authentication:
+For example, a Chai v4/CommonJS [Mocha](https://mochajs.org/) test case that tests a strategy which implements bearer token authentication:

 ```javascript